Fixing a Razer Mouse

 TL;DR: Just remove the LED if the scroll wheel of your Razer mouse is faulty!

-There are many videos about how to open and clean it up like this one I referred to open mine.
+There are couple of videos online about how to open and clean it up like this is the one I used as a reference.

 I’m not a professional like I wrote, so I just moved the LED placed on the wheel and taped it to the different location.

 In order to disassemble, you need to remove the mouse skates/mouse feet pads, which could damage in the process of removing it.
-Even though I tried to remove it carefully, I damaged it, which ended up buying new one from AliExpress.
+I’m saying it from my experience XD.
+Cuz I tried to remove it carefully, but ended up I damaging it and had to buy new one from AliExpress.